← Programs / Music (BMus)

 Carleton University’s Bachelor of Music (Honours) program provides a solid grounding in the study and performance of a wide variety of musical instruments and traditions.
 Subjects of study include the practice, analysis and history of European classical music from the Middle Ages to the present; Canadian music; computer music; composition; ethnomusicology; jazz; popular music and gender studies.
 One of the unique things about Carleton’s Bachelor of Music program is that it is possible for students to undertake individual performance instruction with highly qualified instructors in virtually any musical tradition.
 We also offer a wide range of music ensembles including choir, jazz, jazz-rock fusion, music theatre, African drumming and more.
 In addition, Carleton is the only university in Canada to offer a performance program in carillon studies.

-A Bachelor of Arts (Honours, Combined Honours, General) in Music is also available.
+A Bachelor of Arts (Honours, Combined Honours) in Music is also available.